How to Support Your Spouse Through Job Loss Depression

 • Neglecting personal hygiene or household chores

-• Significant changes in sleep (too much or too little)
+• Significant changes in sleep (too much or insomnia)

-• Changes in appetite (eating much more or less) ⚖️
+• Changes in appetite (eating much more or much less)

-Key Point: Depression distorts thinking.
-Your spouse may believe they are a burden.
-Your consistent support counters this.
+Depression distorts thinking.
+Your spouse may genuinely believe they are a burden to you and the family right now.

 You cannot fix this for them.
 Your job is to provide stability, understanding, and practical help.